klosinm/Operating-Systems/README.md

 # Operating-Systems

-### Repo for GVSU 452 Operating systems.
-Repo holds code from projects and activities.
+Repository that holds my code from projects and activities from my college course Operating Systems.

 ______________________________________________________________________________
-### token-ring project
+## Token-Ring Communication
 Write a program that uses communicating multiple processes to emulate a form of network communication.
 </br>